How to Build an Infertility Support Network (And 4 Reasons You Really, Really Should)By ASTROGLIDE Team TTC

 The advantage of online groups is that they’re not limited by geographic location.

-So even if you’re dealing with something a bit more rare (for example, premature ovarian insufficiency in your twenties) or feeling like your particular situation is unique, you can find someone who has been in your shoes — even if they’re halfway across the globe.
+So even if you’re dealing with something a bit rarer (for example, premature ovarian insufficiency in your twenties) or feeling like your particular situation is unique, you can find someone who has been in your shoes — even if they’re halfway across the globe.

 3. Ask your fertility doctor or therapist for referrals to infertility or IVF support groups.